FrazerChard/frazerchard.github.io/README.md

 ### **Arrays**

 **DESCRIPTION**
+- Cairo allows the use of arrays, which store the elements in memory segments.
 - Arrays are defined using a pointer to the first element of the array.
-- Their values are addressed by their location in memory relative to the pointer
+- They are implemented as a continuous list of felt values inside memory and their values are addressed by their location in memory relative to the pointer.

 ```javascript
 // Declare this file as a StarkNet contract.